Financial ratios as at December 31, 2019

-Thanks to the innovative strategies put in place in recent years, the Plan remained strong in 2018 despite an annual return that fell short of the 6.1% actuarial assumption.
+Thanks to the innovative strategies put in place in recent years, the Plan remained strong in 2019.
 These innovative strategies provide prudent long-term Plan funding in order to pay member benefits as promised.
 The efforts made by employers, members and the excellent past returns have also helped in a significative way to keep the Plan sound.

-According to the most recent actuarial valuation as at December 31, 2018, the funding ratio - a measure of the Plan's ability to meet its long-term commitments - stands at 112.2%.
-This is slightly below last year's ratio of 113.8%, but is still in line with the 110.6% stabilization target required under Québec law.
+According to the actuarial valuation as at December 31, 2019, the funding ratio - a measure of the Plan's ability to meet its long-term commitments - stands at 116.6% compared to 112.2% last year.
+The ratio still remains above the 112.6% stabilization target required under Québec law.
 The Plan is therefore well positioned to meet its future obligations.

-Regarding the solvency, which measures the Plan's ability to meet its obligations if the Plan were liquidated on a given date, the ratio is 87.6%, almost the same as it was at the end of 2017 (88.5%).
+Regarding the solvency, which measures the Plan's ability to meet its obligations if the Plan were liquidated on a given date, the ratio is 91.4% compared to 87.6% at the end of 2018.
 Though the Plan has a solvency deficit, pension plans no longer have to be funded on a solvency basis because going concern funding now includes a stabilization provision.

-In terms of the Plan's funding for 2019, current service contributions in addition to the stabilization provision and the administrative fees will be $367.6M, which corresponds to 15.1% of total payroll eligible for the DGPP.
+In terms of the Plan's funding for 2020, current service contributions in addition to the stabilization provision and the administrative fees will be $427.8M.
 As a reminder, under the DGPP funding policy, all costs are shared between employers (65%) and employees (35%).

-Based on the current contribution formula, employers and employees will contribute a total of almost $580.6M to the DGPP in 2019.
-The difference between actual contributions made and the minimum contributions required by Retraite Québec will give the DGPP the opportunity to consolidate its financial position on a going concern basis and to strengthen its financial position on a solvency basis.
+Based on the current contribution formula, employers and employees will contribute a total of almost $625.3M to the DGPP in 2020.
+The difference between actual contributions made and the minimum contributions required by Retraite Québec will give the DGPP the opportunity to consolidate its financial position on a going concern basis and to balance the Plan on a solvency basis.

 The various types of actuarial valuation